Managing urban and non-agricultural run-off to the Reef

 Legislation and new discharge standards

-In addition to the introduction of minimum practice agricultural standards under the Reef protection regulations, all new, expanded or intensified point source activities (including wastewater treatment) are required to meet new discharge standards to ensure there is no increase in nutrients flowing to the Reef.
+In addition to the introduction of minimum practice agricultural standards under the Reef protection regulations, all new, expanded or intensified point source activities (including wastewater treatment) are required to meet new discharge standards to ensure there is no increase in nutrients flowing to the Reef above current licence limits.

-If this can’t be achieved through design or operating conditions, the Point Source Offsets Policy allows for nutrient offset schemes to provide greater flexibility for councils to help them achieve no net decline in water quality.
+If this can’t be achieved through design or operating conditions, the Point Source Offsets Policy allows for nutrient offset schemes to provide greater flexibility for councils to help them achieve no net decline in water quality when wastewater treatment plants need updating or replacing.

-The Water Tracking and Electronic Reporting System (WaTERS) captures and assesses data from wastewater treatment plant releases across the state.
-With more treatment plants now providing data to WaTERS, there is a much better understanding of the levels of nutrients and other contaminants being released within the Reef catchment.
+The Water Tracking and Electronic Reporting System (WaTERS) captures and assesses data from wastewater treatment plant and pond aquaculture releases across the state.
+With additional wastewater treatment plants and other licensed point source facilities now providing data to WaTERS, the understanding of the levels of nutrients and other contaminants being released by these point sources within the Reef catchment continues to improve.

 Skills and capacity building